-- Do not force a compact disc into the CD insert slot.
-This could damage the CD and/or CD changer/player. - Trying to load a CD with the CD door closed could damage the CD and/or CD changer.
+Do not force a compact disc into the CD insert slot.
+This could damage the CD and/or CD changer/player.

-CD button
+CD·C button

-When the CD button is pressed with a compact disc loaded and the radio playing, the radio turns off and the last used compact disc starts to play.
+When the CD·C button is pushed with a compact disc loaded and the radio playing, the radio turns off and the compact disc starts to play.